japila-books/apache-spark-internals/docs/storage/BlockManager.md

 ====
 `getLocalBytes` is used when:

-* TorrentBroadcast is requested to xref:core:TorrentBroadcast.adoc#readBlocks[readBlocks]
+* TorrentBroadcast is requested to core:TorrentBroadcast.md#readBlocks[readBlocks]

 * BlockManager is requested for the <<getBlockData, block data>> (of a non-shuffle block)
 ====